dabrahams/swift/docs/StringManifesto.md

   2. Correctness
   3. Performance

 It's worth noting that ergonomics and correctness are mutually-reinforcing.
-A well-designed API is easy to use correctly and hard to use incorrectly.
-An API that is easy to use—but incorrectly—should not be considered an ergonomic success.
+An API that is easy to use—but incorrectly—cannot be considered an ergonomic success.
 Conversely, an API that's simply hard to use is also hard to use correctly.
-Making it possible to acheive optimal performance without compromising ergonomics or correctness is more of a challenge.
+Acheiving optimal performance without compromising ergonomics or correctness is a greater challenge.

 ## Issues With Today's String Design